The-OpenROAD-Project/OpenLane/regression_results/README.md

     - Basic Regression Script:

         The parameters that have multiple values inside the brackets will form the combinations.
 So here all combinations of GLB_RT_ADJUSTMENT and FP_CORE_UTIL will be tried.
+They would each be tried for both SYNTH_STRATEGY=(1) and SYNTH_STRATEGY=(3) if not for the later override under the SCL section.

         ```
         GLB_RT_ADJUSTMENT=(0.1,0.15)